countvajhula/elci/README.rst

 emacs-ci
 ========

-Basic Continuous Integration (CI) for Emacs projects.
+Self-contained Continuous Integration (CI) for Emacs projects.

+.. contents:: :depth: 2

 This can be used in any ELisp project on any CI host.
-The project itself need not be on a package archive like ELPA, and its external dependencies need not be on package archives either, as long as you specify where they can be found using a package recipe.
+Your project itself need not be on a package archive like ELPA, and its external dependencies need not be on package archives either, as long as you specify where they can be found using a package recipe.

 Emacs CI uses Straight.el to install packages and their dependencies using any recipes you specify.
-The specific CI steps also use package-lint and checkdoc (for linting), and ert-runner and undercover (for tests and coverage reports).
+The specific CI steps also use ``package-lint`` and ``checkdoc`` (for linting), and ``ert-runner`` and ``undercover`` (for tests and coverage reports).

-All of these steps take effect in the ``.emacs-ci/init/`` folder within project repo.
+All of these steps take effect in the ``.emacs-ci/`` folder within project repo.
 As they do not interfere with system Emacs configuration and are fully self-contained, you can run these both locally as well as on CI services such as GitHub Actions.

 How to Use It
 -------------

-Individual steps are explained with examples, below, and sample Makefiles and GitHub Actions worflows are provided at the end.
+Individual steps are explained with examples, below.
+These same steps may be performed locally during development or as part of CI workflows.
+Sample Makefiles, recipes, and GitHub Actions workflows are provided at the end.

 1. Clone Emacs CI
 ~~~~~~~~~~~~~~~~~

-In your CI workflow, clone the repo into your repo's root path.
+First, clone this repository into your project's root path.

 .. code-block:: bash